-Months after the shredded tire fire added the words "giant black plume of smoke" to the daily conversation in Iowa City clean up is scheduled to begin today at the Iowa City Landfill.
+Months after the shredded tire fire added the words "" to the daily conversation in Iowa City clean up is scheduled to begin today at the Iowa City Landfill.

 Rick Fosse, head of the city's public works department issued a release work stating that the work will include the uncovering and disposal of ash and debris on the 7.5 acres of landfill space that were affected by the fire.
 Since the fire is still smouldering, this work could stir up temporary clouds of smoke, and smouldering materials will be extinguished on site.